yodertv/Reminders/README.md

 ## History

+### Factor out static express server 2024.11.22
+- Routing questions.
+How to run with node using the same code and build base.
+- Working idea is to route static stuff specifically in vercel.json.
+Under node express.static runs in the main module.

 ### Working tag: 2024.11.16
 - Working on vercel dev local.
 Code is building through vercel locally and online.
 - Working to make a package that exports the express app so that it can be called by vercel's serverless function hook.